Bergfreunde GmbH Website Privacy Policy

 (6) We also used Google Ads with the additional application “Google Remarketing”.
 Using this method, we can create advertisements based on the available information about you and address communication to you again during your further Internet use.
 This generally occurs using cookies set when visiting our website that allow Google to record and pseudonymously analyse your usage behaviour when visiting different websites.
 According to Google’s own statements, the data collected in the context of remarketing is not aggregated with your personal data that may be saved by Google.

 (8) You can withdraw your consent at any time without this affecting the admissibility of processing up to the point of withdrawal.
-The easiest way to withdraw consent is using our Consent Manager or the following functions:
+The easiest way to withdraw consent is using our Consent Manager, or the following functions if you are logged into your customer account:

 a) by changing the settings of your browser software accordingly, in particular blocking third-party cookies means that you will not receive any advertisements from third-party providers;